EXCervantes/task-board/README.md

 Each new task will automatically appear in the "To Do" column.
 You can drag each task into either the "In Progress" or "Done" columns.
 Once a task is complete or not needed simply click "Delete" within that task's card to remove it completely from the task board.

-The task will all dynamically update whether they are moved to another lane or if they are deleted.
+The task will dynamically update whether they are moved to another lane or if they are deleted.
 Reloading the page will retain the last state of the tasks on the board.

 ### Example of Webpage